Nachus01-zz/WIP-Tec21/Schematics/README.txt

-These are the Schematics for each of the modules and the Central board.
+These .zip files contain Eagle schematic and board files.
+Schematics contain a diagram of electrical conections.
+Boards can be used to manufacture PCBs.